knowit/kubernetes-workshop/docs/_docs/workshop/service-discovery.md

 ## Task: Do a request to a service in another namespace

-Just pick any of the other students' services, or use one that we should (but may have forgotton) to deploy in the namespace `default`.
+Just pick any of the other students' services, or use one that we should, but may have forgotton to, deploy in the namespace `default`.
 To find services in other namespaces, run:

 `kubectl get svc --all-namespaces`